 I was just reading an email from WordPress expert Chris Lema about his recent search for a new job.
 He was discussing what made him choose one employer over another.
-Something he said stuck with me because it could help you as you begin working with your clients, and as you continue working with current clients.
-Chris shared:
+Something he said stuck with me because it could help you as you begin working with your clients.

 “Thank you for allowing me to work with you.
 I appreciate your trust in me, and I’ll work hard to maintain that trust always.
 What can I do to keep you as a client for the long haul?”